1. Creating a Quiz

 To Add new Questions to a Quiz

-1. Log in to Brightspace with your MyCarletonOne credentials.
+1. Log into Brightspace with your MyCarletonOne credentials.

 2. On the Brightspace homepage, locate your course in one of the following ways:

-• Click the Course Selector Grid and select the course from the drop-down menu.
+• Select the Course Selector Grid and select the course from the drop-down menu.
 If you are enrolled in more than 20 courses, you can search for the course name using the search bar.

 3. Locate your quiz in one of the following ways: